bijaymunda181/aws-prep/aws-questions.md

 | Common resources  | Web servers     | Databases, app servers |
 | Outbound internet | Direct          | Via **NAT Gateway**    |
 | Security          | Less restricted | More secure            |

+## 7. What is an Internet Gateway?
+An Internet Gateway allows instances in a public subnet to communicate with the internet.